sigoden/llm-functions/docs/tool.md

 - `!`: The property is required.
 - `*`: The property value must be an array.
 - `+`: The property is required, and its value must be an array.
-- no suffix: The property is optional.
+- No suffix: The property is optional.